francescomalatesta/laravel-reactions/README.md

 To use the package you need to follow two steps:

-* add the `LaravelReactions\Traits\Reacts` trait to the entity that is going to react to something;
+* add the `FrancescoMalatesta\LaravelReactions\Traits\Reacts` trait to the entity that is going to react to something;
-* add the `LaravelReactions\Traits\Reactable` trait to the entity that is going to "receive" reactions;
+* add the `FrancescoMalatesta\LaravelReactions\Traits\Reactable` trait to the entity that is going to "receive" reactions;
-* be sure that the entity that receives reactions also implements the `LaravelReactions\Contracts\ReactableInterface`;
+* be sure that the entity that receives reactions also implements the `FrancescoMalatesta\LaravelReactions\Contracts\ReactableInterface`;

 Let's make an example.